What Research Do You Need to Do Before Creating A Nonprofit?

 Let’s get started!

-The first step in researching is to find a measurable need.
+The first step in researching is to find a measure need by performing a needs assessment.
 To do this, you will need to research current nonprofits in your area, see if your nonprofit idea fills an unmet need, and find data that supports this.

 You can start by researching current nonprofits in your area.
 The first thing you should consider is where your organization will serve.
 Try to be as specific as possible, so you know how to proceed with your research.